 Replace ink cartridges.

 On my old printer the sight of this used to fill me with dread, but now I’ve got a shiny new printer (thirty quid in the sale) so changing the ink (seventy quid, not in the sale) will be fine.
 I don’t even need to bother reading the instructions.
-I take the colour cartridges and give them a good shake, singing the words to that Taylor Swift song, “Shake it off, shake it off, dah, dah, dah.”
+I take the colour cartridges and give them a good shake, singing the words to that Taylor Swift song about shaking things.
 I take out the old cartridges and slot in the new ones, press reset, and another notice flashes up.

 Ink not recognised.